 Claudia Leister, Milford Museum Executive Director

-Spring is here and to many people this means baseball.
-Did you know that the Philadelphia Athletics played several ball games in Milford in 1926?
+Did you know that the Philadelphia Athletics played several baseball games in Milford in 1926?
 There are many stories about how owner/manager Connie Mack found his way to Milford.
 Mack and Dr. Walter Grier had been friends since 1914.
 Grier had attended a Philadelphia game when their star player Mickey Cochrane was sidelined due to an abscessed tooth.
 Grier offered the services of his dental research clinic at no charge.
 After successfully treating Cochrane, Dr. Grier offered dental services compliments of the Caulk Company.

 Mack was convinced that medical science could help the “A’s” win the pennant.
 He believed that good dental health could affect his teams playing ability.
 As a result, he sent all of his players to the Caulk Dental Research Department for a thorough oral examination.